FdSc Film Production Technology

 - A 37m2 Green Screen VFX studio with VFX infinity curve screen

-- A 144m2 Television Studio space with broadcast standard digital video cameras and full lighting rig
+- A 144m2 studio space with industry-standard digital video cameras and full lighting rig

-- Broadcast spec production gallery with 4k production facilities
+- Industry spec production gallery with 4k production facilities

 Teaching & Learning